RU-Automated-Reasoning-Group/GCRL-LTL/README.md

     ```
     [project_base]/zones/models/goal-conditioned/best_model_ppo_[N].zip
     ```
-    where `N` denotes the number of zones presents in the environment (8 by default).
+    where `N` denotes the number of zones present in the environment (8 by default).

 ### Experiments
 * Avoidance experiments e.g. $\neg y U (j \wedge (\neg wUr))$ (where $y$ for yellow, $j$ for jet-black, $w$ for white, and $r$ for red).